RfidResearchGroup/proxmark3/README.md

 [1.6.0] How to connect: https://youtu.be/0ZS2t5C-caI
 [1.6.1] How to flash:   https://www.youtube.com/watch?v=WXouhuGYEiw

-Recommendations:
-Use only container tag [1.6.4]
+Recommendations:  Use only latest container.

 ## Building on Windows